Chapter 3.45

 c.
 Ten years of continuous service.

-2. Employee will receive:
+2. Retiree will receive:

 a.
-District-paid lifetime dental, vision and life insurance, which may be amended from time to time, in accordance with the terms and conditions of the district’s contract with the insurance carriers.
+District-paid lifetime retiree dental, vision and life insurance, which may be amended from time to time, in accordance with the terms and conditions of the district’s contract with the insurance carriers.

 B. Tier Two Dental, Vision, and Life.